tpaknok/CGLS/README.md

 Please make sure both the species compositional matrix and phylogenetic matrix have identical species name (e.g., space denoted as " ", not "_" or ".").

-"get_comm_pair_r" will return a variance-covariance matrix at the community level, which can be used in gls (from nlme)
+"get_comm_pair_r" will return a variance-covariance matrix at the community level, which can be used in gls (from nlme).

+likelihood_lambda.R were extracted from Revell et al. (2010, Methods in Ecology & Evolution).
+Similar with PGLS, the function optimizes the phylogenetic covariance matrix by minimizing log-likelihood.

-Other functions are used for the simulations / empirical analyses.
+Other functions are used for the simulations / empirical analyses and producing figures